Skip to Content

 Minnesota is known for its agates, predominantly found in the Lake Superior region or Moose Lake; however, you can also find geodes, gold, fossils, amethyst, yooperlites, and much more sedimentary igneous and metamorphic rocks.
 The most famous gravel pits are the Hatchery Pit, the Soo Line Pit, and the Airport Pit.

-Let’s see which are the best rockhounding locations in Minnesota and what you can find!
+Let’s explore some of the best rockhounding locations in Minnesota and what you can find!

 Best Rockhounding in Minnesota: What & Where to Find